Netcentric/vault-upgrade-hook/README.md

 Digging a level deeper in the implementation the process is as follows: on installation of the content package `biz.netcentric.vlt.upgrade.UpgradeProcessor.execute(InstallContext)` will be called for each of the phases ([https://jackrabbit.apache.org/filevault/apidocs/org/apache/jackrabbit/vault/packaging/InstallContext.Phase.html]).
 The processor will read the status of previous executions from `/var/upgrade` and loads the `biz.netcentric.vlt.upgrade.UpgradeInfo` child nodes from the current content package under `<package-path>/jcr:content/vlt:definition/upgrader`.
 On `END` the the list of all executed actions is stored to `/var/upgrade`.

 An `UpgradeInfo` loads a `biz.netcentric.vlt.upgrade.handler.UpgradeHandler` implementation to create `biz.netcentric.vlt.upgrade.handler.UpgradeAction`s which are executed during the upgrade.
-Whether an `UpgradeInfo` and an `UpgradeAction` is executed depends on some attributes:
+Whether an `UpgradeInfo` and an `UpgradeAction` is executed depends on next attribute:

-- if the `installationMode` is not set explicitly or set to `OnChange` (default) only new and changed actions are executed
+- if the `mode` is not set explicitly or set to `on_change` (default) only new and changed actions are executed
-- if the `installationMode` is explicitly set to "Always"
+- if the `mode` is explicitly set to `always` - actions always are executed

 This behaviour can be changed by configuration options
-- `installationMode="always"` - actions of this info will always be executed disregarding of previous upgrades
+- `mode="always"` - actions of this info will always be executed disregarding of previous upgrades

-- `skipOnInitial="false"` - actions will also be executed if it is the first execution of the upgrade
+In case of specifying incorrect value for `mode` - current action will not be executed and the package installation is failed.

 `UpgradeAction`s are bound to a specific execution phase.
-The default Phase is `INSTALLED`.
-This means an arbitrary action is executed after the content got installed.
-This can be overridden by prefixing the groovy script name with the name of another phase e.g. "prepare_failed-myscript.groovy".
+The default Phase is `PREPARE`.
+This means an arbitrary action is executed before the content is installed.
+Specific handlers may provide additional way of configuring this or restrict to specific phase (for provided samples see corresponding readme files).
+This can be overridden by prefixing the script/configuration name with the name of another phase e.g. "prepare_failed-myscript.groovy".

 ### Upgrade Actions
 Multiple different upgrade actions are included with this hook.
 Those are also referred to as handlers.
 For details refer to the following sections.